10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 • “We design a plan with short-term, mid-term, and long-term layers.”

-This is the hallmark of trained planners, CFPs, and disciplined fiduciaries.
+This is the hallmark of trained planners and disciplined fiduciaries.

 A weak answer sounds like: